 - An archer can be a member of more than one team, but only their highest best of three score will be considered in the individual competition.

 - One club or named team can only have one instance of an archer shooting one bow type.
-For example: Jane Doe shoots six recurve rounds for her club team, Lakeside Archers, but she wants to shoot more.
-The records officer cannot make another instance of Jane Dow shooting recurve for Lakeside Arches.
-Jane can either shoot more rounds using a compound or longbow, or, the records officer can create a new team, Lakeside Archers.
+For example: Jane Doe shoots six recurve rounds for her club team, Lakeside Archers.
+Jane can either shoot more rounds using a compound or longbow but she must be entered as a new archer: Jane_LB Doe and/or Jane_Comp Doe.

 - Records officers (see below) always at liberty to start new teams.